Dorothy-Ho-Vy/Sample_SQL_Python_template/README.md

 2️⃣ Exploratory Data Analysis (EDA)
 3️⃣ SQL/ Python Analysis

-👉🏻 First, explain codes' purpose - what they do.
+👉🏻 First, explain codes' purpose - what they do in 1, 2 short sentences.

 *_Example_*